-JSHE (Journal of Social, Humanity, and Education) is a proper media for publication of papers in Social, Humanity, and Education.
+Annals of Human Resource Management Research (AHRMR) is a proper media for publication of papers in Financial, Accounting, and Management.
 Manuscripts reporting experimentation or research in relevant field will be accepted for review.

 An acceptable manuscript should meet the following general criteria: it reports a worthwhile contribution to science; the methodology used is accurately explained with sufficient detail so that other capable scientists could repeat the experiments; conclusions are supported by data included in results and discussion; the manuscript should be concise, well written, and understandable.

-Manuscript should be uploaded to the JSHE journal system and arranged completely based on the JSHE template paper containing title, authors, affiliation and email, abstract, keywords, introduction, literature review, methods, results, discussion, conclusion, acknowledgment and references.
-Besides, the manuscript should be typed in A4-size paper, in a single column, and 1.0 single space line, 11 point Times New Roman font.
+The manuscript should be uploaded to the AHRMR journal system and arranged completely based on the IJFAM template paper containing title, abstract, keywords, introduction, literature review, research methodology, results, discussions, conclusion, acknowledgment and references.
+Besides, the manuscript should be typed in A4-size paper, in a single column, and 1.0 single space line, 11 point; Times New Roman font.
 Margins on all four sides are 2,5 cm.

 The title of the paper should be concise, clear and informative describing the contents of the research with a maximum 12 words.
 Avoid abbreviations and formula as possible.